Le Lioran - Family ski resort in the Cantal Mountains

 Coordinates: Lat 45.082005- Long 2.748866

-Photos Wikimedia Commons: Pistes Remberterg and Familiale and Red piste Plomb du Cantal by Cantalissime are licensed under CC BY-SA 3.0 - Telepherique Plomb du Cantal and Resort by Laurent Berne are licensed under CC BY-SA 3.0 - header by Cdupuy5 is licensed under CC BY-SA 4.0 - Telepherique du Plomb du Cantal and Piste Familiale are ©Moa Auvergnat
+Photos Wikimedia Commons: Pistes Remberterg and Familiale - Red piste Plomb du Cantal - Telepherique Plomb du Cantal - Resort - header - Telepherique du Plomb du Cantal and Piste Familiale are ©Moa Auvergnat

 Sign up to our newsletter